jajukajulz/EnigmaSafeTraceSGXTEESetup/README.md

     cargo install bindgen
     ```

-Then you can use this script (or run the commands one-by-one), which was tested on Ubuntu 18.04 with SGX driver/sdk version 2.6:
+Then you can use this script (or run the commands one-by-one), which was tested on Ubuntu 18.04 with SGX driver/sdk version 2.6.

+To run enclave.sh:
+Make the script executable `$chmod +x enclave.sh`
+Run the script `$./enclave.sh`

 ```
 #! /bin/bash